Cloudneeti/docs_cloudneeti/scripts/gcp-bulkonboarding/README.md

     ### Required Permissions

-    The following permissions are required to run the pre-onboarding script:
+    The following permissions are required to run the gcp onboard prerequisites script:

     On organization level: